ralphje/destructify/docs/fieldspec.rst

           ...
           >>> TerminatedStructure.from_bytes(b"hello\0world\r\n")
           <TerminatedStructure: TerminatedStructure(foo=b'hello', bar=b'world')>

+   .. attribute:: BytesField.terminator_handler

+      A string defining what to do with the terminator as soon as it is encountered.
+You have three options:

+      ``consume``
+         This is the default handler, and consumes the terminator, leaving it off the resulting value.
+      ``include``
+         This handler will include the entire terminator into the resulting value.
+You must also write it back yourself.
+      ``until``
+         This handler is only available when you are not using :attr:`length`, allowing you to consume up until, but not including the terminator.
+This means that the next field will include the terminator.

    This class can be used trivially to extend functionality.
 For instance, :class:`StringField` is a subclass of this field.
 To aid subclassing, two additional hooks are provided: